 Tip 3: Replace Generators with a Lithium-Ion Battery Pack

 Another way trucks can avoid using engine power or a gas-powered generator to operate tools and equipment is to equip them with a lithium-ion battery bank.

-A lithium power battery pack in conjunction with a power inverter can power everything from laptops, phone chargers, equipment, and onsite tools instead of powering these things from an idling truck.
+In conjunction with a power inverter, a lithium power battery pack can power everything from laptops to phone chargers, equipment, and onsite tools instead of powering these things from an idling truck.

-“Many specialty vehicle manufacturers like Draxxon and Matthew Specialty vehicles install different versions of the Freedom eGEN system in their builds depending on application and power needs,” Chandrani said.
+“Many specialty vehicles manufacturers like Draxxon and Matthew Specialty vehicles install different versions of the Freedom eGEN system in their builds depending on application and power needs,” Chandrani said.